Areneko/Eemo_ios/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 ### `rx.observeWeakly`

-`rx.observeWeakly` is somewhat slower than `rx.observe` because it has to handle object deallocation in case of weak references.
+`rx.observeWeakly` has somewhat slower than `rx.observe` because it has to handle object deallocation in case of weak references.

 It can be used in all cases where `rx.observe` can be used and additionally